 If you follow my recommendations, you will be not only tired but also hungry.
 Here are some further suggestions on how to spend the evening in Salzburg and finish the day.

 Dinner at a traditional Austrian Restaurant

 For dinner in Salzburg, there are plenty of options.
 Restaurants in Salzburg are generally good.
-There not really any tourist traps when it comes to restaurants.
+There are not really any tourist traps when it comes to restaurants.
 None of the restaurants are highly overpriced or deficient in quality.
 Here my list of favorite restaurants in Salzburg, if you want to make sure you get the best experience.

-What’s not on this list is the Augustiner brewery.
+What’s not on this list is the Augustiner Brewery.
 That’s because it’s a beer place rather than a restaurant.
 The Augustiner, however, has a food court.
 The stands offer a variety of Austrian dishes and street food.
 Especially if you are several people you can order small portions of different dishes and everyone gets to try.

 How to Attend a Concert in Salzburg